 Hi, I am Tony Whittingham, I graduated with a degree in Marine and Freshwater Biology from Westfield College, London University in 1983.

-I am a large, loud, ex-rugby player with a total passion for sharks.
-I believe there is nowhere better to spend your time than underwater watching the antics of the ocean’s apex predators.
+I have a total passion for sharks and believe there is no better way to spend your time than underwater watching the antics of the ocean’s apex predators.

 I have had a variety of jobs over the years and even spent time working with one of the world’s leading coral taxonomists on the Great barrier reef, Australia.

 My most recent job was as sales director for a company selling lubrication equipment into the rail industry.
 This may sound completely at odds with EcoFrenzy but was in-fact important environmentally.
 We supplied application systems which were mainly powered by solar and wind units delivering bio-degradable grease to the wheel rail interface.
 The grease reduced friction and wear between the two surfaces and reduced the need to replace rail and wheels.
 During the 15 years I was involved we estimated reduced CO₂ output from reduced steel requirement by approx. 200,000 tonnes.
 Not a bad return!

 I have always had a deep rooted interest in conservation and a belief that we must change our habits to help save the future of our planet.
 Of course many people understand that we cannot keep removing resources, polluting and using energy at the current rate if we want somewhere for our children to live and enjoy.
 I have been involved with various environmental groups over the years including Marine Conservation Society and more recently the Suffolk Wildlife Trust to try and help make a difference.

 In 1995 I had an idea, that being a go to web-site to help people save money by making small changes to their life styles.
 Behind this there would be an underlying theme of environmental benefits directly linked to the aforementioned lifestyle changes, and so EcoFrenzy was born.